 Jackie is Head of the Property team at Hayes solicitors.
 She is a highly experienced adviser to clients in the banking, public and retail sectors on all aspects of the sale, purchase, leasing, development and financing of properties.
 She has extensive experience of advising landlords and tenants in insolvency situations and has advised in recent high profile examinerships.

-Philip is a Solicitor in the Property team at Hayes Solicitors.
+Philip is an associate solicitor in the Property team at Hayes solicitors.
 He has a range of experience acting for clients in varied transactions including the purchase, sale, mortgaging and refinancing of both residential and commercial premises.